Frequently Asked Questions (FAQs)

 Read More »

 Transit duration is the amount of time that a shipment remains in transit.
 External temperature profiles refer to the ambient temperature that the shipping container witnesses during its transit process.
 There are a number of acceptable means by which the ambient profile can be determined (summer highs, winter lows).
-Our engineers in Cold Chain’s Engineering and Technical Services have many of years of experience providing customers with both means of determining or mapping these external temperatures through existing temperature data, en route data collection, and programs specially aimed at mapping a specific set of routes.
+Our engineering and technical services teams have many years of experience providing customers with both means of determining or mapping these external temperatures through existing temperature data, en route data collection, and programs specially aimed at mapping a specific set of routes.

 Pre-qualification (PQ), or Design Evaluation (DE), is the initial development of a thermal package design based on the needs assessment of the user.
 A successful pre-qualification test generally provides assurance that a package design will pass a final qualification test.